Anna Karenina (1915 film)

 Anna Karenina is a 1915 American silent drama film directed by J. Gordon Edwards and starring Betty Nansen.
 It was the first American adaptation of the 1878 novel by Leo Tolstoy.
-The film is considered to be lost.
 Some scenes were shot on location at a ski resort near Montreal.

 Plot

 Anna Karenina is a married aristocrat and socialite living in Saint Petersburg.
 She is living a torrid romance with a wealthy and young count, he loves her and is willing to marry her once she leave her husband.